zrasco/zrasco.github.io/_posts/2022-11-21-firewall-status-display.md

 ### Pt.3 - Vs different solutions (summary)

 Of all 3 solutions, the only one I was able to get partially working in the time alloted was Splunk.
 It also seemed possible to do so with Graylog, but unlike Splunk, there was no out-of-the-box log parser available for syslog-style iptables log entries.
 Such a parser may be available or can be created, but I was unable to find it, and obviously creating one would go well beyond the evaluation constraints.
-As for AlienVault OSSIM either does not support this type of reporting environment at all, or would do so only after heavy customization which would include custom log ingestion, creation of data adapters, creation of visualization dashboards, custom geolocation integration, and so forth.
+As for AlienVault OSSIM, either it doesn't support this type of reporting environment at all, or would do so only after heavy customization which would include custom log ingestion, creation of data adapters, creation of visualization dashboards, custom geolocation integration, and so forth.

 In addition, the infrastructure requirements for all 3 comparable solutions involve provisioning a separate VM of varying configurations, which require more time (sometimes setting up an OS) and which requires more infrastructure than my project, which will install on a Windows 10 machine in a matter of minutes and work basically out-of-the-box.
-Thus based on this evaluation I conclude and state that my application fulfills the needs/goals set out in the design, specifically, to provide a feature-rich solution with minimal effort compared to other solutions.
+Thus based on this evaluation I conclude and state that my application fulfills the needs/goals set out in the design; specifically, to provide a feature-rich firewall reporting solution with minimal effort, compared to other solutions.

 ## Limitations